Floorp-Projects/Floorp/accessible/docs/ColorsAndHighContrastMode.md

 Users on non-Windows platforms will see their selections in the colors dialog reflected automatically, but they will _not_ see OS changes until they check "Use system colors".

+For a simplified flow chart of this decision tree, check out our [HCM Settings page](/https://firefox-source-docs.mozilla.org/accessible/HCMSettings.html)

 ## High Contrast Mode

 ### Operating System High Contrast Mode (OS HCM)